Winning Strategies for Lunches with Potential Clients

 Get the prospect talking – because the more they talk, the more they will tell you, and the better you will position yourself and your law firm as the ideal team to help them deal with the legal issues facing them.

-Your Key Approach is Asking Questions
+Your Approach is Asking Questions

-· Your Conversation on the Business Side:
+Your Conversation on the Business Side:

-o Do not force the conversation in the direction of business – let it flow naturally
+o Do not force the conversation in the direction of business – let it flow

-o Your objective is to show your extensive knowledge about their company and their industry in as subtle a way as possible
+o Your objective is to show your extensive knowledge about their company

-o Build rapport and credibility through solid business questions
+o Build rapport and credibility through solid business questions.

 o Do not have a sales pitch prepared.
-Make no effort to sell your services – as mentioned above, present yourself as a friendly and knowledgeable person instead
+Make no effort to sell your services – as

-§ I see that your company is in joint venture talks with Jones Pharmaceuticals.
+o You can ask other business questions, such as: I see that your company is in joint venture talks with Jones Pharmaceuticals.
 Do you think that is a positive development?
 What do you see as the benefit for your company?

 Finding Your Opening

 Instead of a sales pitch, which is like shooting arrows into the air without knowing where the target is, the potential client will tell you where their target is – and you can shoot a bullseye every time.
+That is the point of getting the potential client to do as much of the talking as possible.

-Mariana, that’s interesting because that’s an area where my firm and I can help you because…..
-The prospects will see you as the ideal law firm for them.
+The prospects will see you as the ideal lawyer and your law firm for them.
 How much better is this approach than using a tired generic sales pitch, that even you are bored with?

-Mariana, will this problem have an impact on you, personally, if it doesn’t get resolved?
+And you can bring this issue home to the potential client by asking: “Mariana, will this problem have an impact on you, personally, if it doesn’t get resolved?”

 Find Ways to Be Helpful – This Builds Trust